Background

 The Legislature created the Community Engagement Initiative in 2018, pursuant to Section 140 of Assembly Bill 1808, to take the lead with respect to community engagement.

-Assembly Bill 1808 appropriated $13,274,000 to establish the Initiative which is to convene professional learning networks for purposes of improving local pupil outcomes and community engagement.
-The Initiative will also develop and conduct a statewide training on community engagement.
-The Initiative will be co-administered by the CCEE and San Bernardino County Superintendent of Schools, which serves as the Lead Agency.
+Assembly Bill 1808 appropriated $13,274,000 through June of 2024 to establish the Initiative and convene professional learning networks for purposes of improving local pupil outcomes and community engagement.
+The Initiative, now known as CEI 1.0 is co-administered by the CCEE, the San Bernardino County Superintendent of Schools, the California Association for Bilingual Education, and Families in Schools.

 Local Education Agency (LEA) Partners

-The CEI will convene three groups of partner schools and school districts/charter schools/county offices of education over the next several years to build statewide capacity in community engagement.
-Each of these Peer Leading and Learning Networks will focus on a certain aspect of capacity building, implementation and upscaling.
+CEI convenes groups of partner schools and school districts/charter schools/county offices of education to build statewide capacity in community engagement.

 Part of a Larger Picture